aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 ## Get Your Security Credentials (Client Id & Secret)

 Aspose attaches great importance to security issues.
-We use the JWT token for the  authentication and end-to-end HTTPS encryption to secure all client-server interactions.
+We use the JWT token for authentication and end‑to‑end HTTPS encryption to secure all client‑server interactions.

 An Application is a set of unique API credentials — **Client Id** and **Client Secret**.
 You can use them to authenticate when calling our Cloud API.
 In most cases, you require just a single Application.
 In some advanced scenarios, you may want to register and use several Applications with separate **Client Id & Secret** credentials.